ericglau/demo-devex/README.md

 ```
 </details>

-8. Change the `in_maintenance` property in `resources/CustomConfigSource.json` to true.
+8. Change the `io_openliberty_guides_inventory_inMaintenance` property in `resources/CustomConfigSource.json` to true.
 Changes are reflected in the http://localhost:9080/health endpoint.

 9. Change the `config_ordinal` value to 800 in the `src/main/resources/META-INF/microprofile-config.properties`.
 Changes are reflected in the http://localhost:9080/health endpoint.
 Undo steps 8 and 9 afterwards.